 We used register population data to capture internal migration measuring changes in the municipality of residence.
 We analysed internal migration during 2020 and used averaged indicators across the 2016-2019 period as a benchmark to determine deviations from prepandemic trends.
 We analysed the data in four phases.
 First, we explored out-, in- and net-migration flows across the urban hierarchy to explore the extent of changes in internal migration from cities to less populated areas.
 Second, we examined out-, in and net-migration outcomes for five core cities which experienced large population losses during 2020 (Madrid, Barcelona, Valencia, Zaragoza and Bilbao) to identify their key destinations along the urban hierarchy and extent of variations across cities in 2020.
-Third, we analysed the spatial patterns of internal migration at the municipal geographical scale to identify key changes across the internal migration system and the extent of these variations in less populated areas.
+Third, we analysed the spatial patterns of internal migration system and the extent of these variations in less populated areas.
 Finally, we explored monthly changes in the levels of internal migration flows during 2020 to determine the durability of the internal migration patterns observed during the COVID-19 pandemic.